 Clinical crown lengthening is generally categorized as a dental procedure used to facilitate placement of a restoration on a tooth with little or no tooth structure exposed to the oral cavity.
 Radiographic evidence of fracture or decay that extends below or near the alveolar crest is the usual clinical indication for necessity of the procedure.
 Aetna considers clinical crown lengthening in conjunction with osseous surgery for periodontal disease inclusive to the osseous surgery.

 Clinical crown lengthening is a periodontal procedure in which gingival and osseous tissue is removed in order to expose more clinical tooth structure to the oral cavity.
-Crown lengthening requires reflection of a flap and osseous recontouring.
-It is performed in a healthy periodontal environment, as opposed to osseous surgery, which is performed in the presence of periodontal disease.
+Crown lengthening requires reflection of a flap and removal of bone to alter the crown-to-root ratio.
+A healing period is required before establishment of crown margins and taking the final impression.
+Crown lengthening is performed in a healthy periodontal environment, as opposed to osseous surgery, which is performed when periodontal disease is present.
 If there are adjacent teeth, the flap design may involve a larger surgical area.

 There is limited documentation/information that this procedure can be accomplished with a laser.

 If there is no periodontal disease, a clinical crown lengthening procedure performed on one tooth requires extension of the osseous recontouring to partially include teeth that may be present (contiguous) on either side.